maryam24-7/hyperlink/README.md

-# ShortXpress Pro – Link Shortening Platform
+# hyperlink – Link Shortening Platform
 A modern, Arabic-friendly link shortener with user authentication, click tracking, and a sleek dashboard.
 Built with Next.js and Firebase.

 🚀 Features